Working with Snakemake

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.

 Were you correct?
 Also generate the job graph and compare to the one generated above.
 What’s the difference?
-Now rerun without -n and validate that a_b.txt contains the new text (don’t forget to specify -c 1).
+Now rerun without -n and validate that a_b.txt contains the new text.
 Note that Snakemake doesn’t look at the contents of files when trying to determine what has changed, only at the timestamp for when they were last modified.

 We’ve seen that Snakemake keeps track of if files in the workflow have changed, and automatically makes sure that any results depending on such files are regenerated.
 What about if the rules themselves are changed?
-It turns out that since version 7.8.0 Snakemake keeps track of this automatically.
+Since version 7.8.0 Snakemake keeps track of this automatically.

 rule concatenate_files: